IanAWatson/LillyMol/docs/Molecule_Tools/fileconv.md

 ### -f kpallsalt
 Do not change a molecule if every fragment is a known salt.

+### -f noxorganic
+By default, when a saltfile is specified, non organic fragments are automatically removed.
+This inhibits that step.
+Note that you can over-ride what is condidered organic via `-E O:B` which tells fileconv that for this invocation, Boron is to be considered organic.

 ### -f rmxt=\<n\>
 discard molecules with >1 fragment with more than `\<n\>` atoms.
 This is a